EarthObservation/RVT_py/README.md

 ## Installation

-RVT can be installed as a package for Python, where it can be used in Python scripts, Jupyter Notebooks and ArcGIS Pro.
+The RVT Python package can be installed using Conda or PyPI, and can be used in Python scripts, Jupyter Notebooks and ArcGIS Pro.

-RVT can also be installed as a set of custom raster functions for ArcGIS, and a plugin for QGIS.
+RVT can also be installed as [a set of custom raster functions for ArcGIS](https://rvt-py.readthedocs.io/en/latest/install_arcgis.html "ArcGIS installation"), and [a plugin for QGIS](https://rvt-py.readthedocs.io/en/latest/install_qgis.html "QGIS installation").

 You can also clone the repository.